 Funding for Widening Participation candidates

-We can make upto £600 of extra funding available to anyone that meets the definitions outlined below.
-This can only cover certain expense types and all requests must be evidenced with receipts and agreed in advance, please read on to learn more.
+For 1st September 2023 to 31st August 2024, the extra funding available is up to £750 for programmes in Asia or South America, and up to £550 for programmes in Europe.
+This can only cover certain pre-departure expense types and all requests must be evidenced with receipts and agreed in advance, please read on to learn more.
 Please email us to agree on anything in advance.

-- participants with an annual household* income of £25,000 or less
+- participants with an annual household* income below £42,875

-- students who have caring responsibilities.
-Caring responsibilities refers to a child or young person up to the age of 25 who provides (unpaid) care or intends to provide care for another person in, or outside of, the family home for someone who is physically or mentally ill, disabled or misusing drugs or alcohol.
+- participants who have caring responsibilities.
+Caring responsibilities refers to a child or young person up to the age of 25 who provides (unpaid) care or intends to provide care for another person in, or outside of, the family home for someone who is physically or mentally ill, disabled or misusing drugs/alcohol.